monster119120/CMPE-13-13L/README.md

 # CMPE-13-13L
-Labs from CMPE 13/L, all of which use C. Taken in Winter Quarter 2016 at UCSC with Max Dunne.
+Labs from CMPE 13/L, all of which use C and the Uno32 Development Kit.
+Taken in Winter Quarter 2016 at UCSC with Max Dunne.

 ## Class Description
 **CMPE 13: Computer Systems and C Programming**